khoeger/khoeger.github.io/mfa-thesis/mfathesis.md

 ## thesis document
 ### link to the document
-Katarina's thesis, **INVESTIGATING BEING PRESENT THROUGH MOTION | CONNECTING BODY WITH SOUND AND POSITION**, will be a part of a [collection of past theses and dissertations](https://digitalcommons.library.umaine.edu/etd/) from UMaine graduates.
+Katarina's thesis, **Investigating Being Present Through Motion: Connecting Body with Sound and Position**, will be a part of a [collection of past theses and dissertations](https://digitalcommons.library.umaine.edu/etd/) from UMaine graduates.
 As of October 3, 2022, Katarina's thesis has not yet been uploaded.

 ### abstract
 <details>